Nintendo thumb: Background

 Few case reports of symptoms including stiff and painful joints and limited range of motion in the wrist after frequent Atari 2600 use were published in the late 1970s and early 1980s.
 Nintendo thumb specifically was first highlighted after portable handheld Nintendo games consoles were released in 1989, with reported cases of RSI appearing primarily in children.
 Later, the controllers for the Sony PlayStation and PlayStation 2 were noted as causing the condition.

 In 1987, an 11-year-old boy reported to the Children's Hospital of Philadelphia complaining of his finger being contracted, flexed, and being unable to relax it back to its baseline position.
 After medical investigation it was determined that this same finger was being used to use the joystick of his video game remote (no mention of the brand) up to around 6 continuous hours on a daily basis.
 All other fingers that did not use the joystick did not witness this injury, and a general approach of anti-inflammatories and eliminating playing time was used to treat this individual.

-The first occurrence of the Nintendo thumb condition was published on May 17, 1990 when a 35-year-old woman played a Nintendo video game for the first time.
+The first occurrence of the Nintendo thumb condition was published on May 17, 1990, when a 35-year-old woman played a Nintendo video game for the first time.
 She played it for five hours with no interruptions.
-The next day, she experienced severe pain in the right thumb, (specifically in the extensor tendon) which she had used to press a button on the video game console repeatedly.
+The next day, she experienced severe pain in the right thumb (specifically in the extensor tendon), which she had used to press a button on the video game console repeatedly.

-In January 1991, the condition was termed as "Nintendinitis" by Dr. James Casanova, MD, when he evaluated an 8-year-old boy with pain in his thumb.
+In January 1991, the condition was termed as "Nintendinitis" by James Casanova, MD, when he evaluated an 8-year-old boy with pain in his thumb.
 It was found that the pain occurred when the boy flexed his thumb while playing a Nintendo video game, and that he had no history of trauma or disease.

 A similar effect was seen in adults using alternative controllers such as the Nintendo Wii Remote Controller.
 However, due to the shape, size, and extended use of game controllers, it can occur in users of any gamepad or joystick.
-Similar problems have also been observed with the use of mobile phones and text messaging in particular (see Blackberry thumb), called texter's thumb.
+Similar problems have also been observed with the use of mobile phones and text messaging in particular, called texter's thumb (see Blackberry thumb).

-Reports of nintendinitis lulled after the Nintendo 64 console came to market in 1997, which contained a joystick that caused similar injuries in the palm named "ulcerative nintendinitis."
+Reports of nintendinitis resurfaced after the Nintendo 64 console came to market in 1997, which contained a joystick that caused similar injuries in the palm named "ulcerative nintendinitis".